Buddhists: Terminology

 The term "Buddhist" is used broadly to describe anyone who follows the teachings of the Buddha, regardless of specific school or region.
 While the umbrella term "Buddhist" is widely recognized in English language and other European languages, historical and regional variations exist.
 In early Indian texts, practitioners were often called Sramanas, meaning ascetics, or Shramanas (novice monks), highlighting their focus on ethical conduct, meditation, and renunciation.

 With the spread of Buddhism across Asia, different terms emerged to reflect local languages and traditions.
+In India, followers were known as Bauddha (Buddha followers or Buddhism followers).
 In China, followers were known as Fo-zu (Buddha followers) or Fanfo (foreign Buddha).
 In Japan, they were called Bukkyōsha (practitioners of the Buddha's teachings).
 Tibetan and Himalayan communities use the term Chos-pa to denote those following the Dharma.

 Additionally, within Buddhist schools, specific identifiers exist: Theravada Buddhists follow the Pāli Canon and Vinaya (monastic discipline) primarily in Southeast Asia; Mahayana Buddhists follow a diverse set of Mahayana sutras and emphasize the Bodhisattva path, particularly in East Asia; and Vajrayana Buddhists engage in esoteric practices and rituals found mainly in Tibet, Bhutan, and Mongolia.

 Modern usage of the term "Buddhist" encompasses both traditional religious practitioners and secular individuals who adopt aspects of Buddhist philosophy, meditation, and ethical teachings without necessarily adhering to rituals or monastic life.